coruscateor/ActSharp/README.md

 As indicated by the example ActSharp.Async is an extension method namespace for executing delegates on thread pool threads.

+Added in version 0.1.1:

+* Added void returning overrides for methods that return Task and ActorTask
+* Fixed Readme formatting

 #### Likely Todos:

+* Added more void returning overrides
+* Added ContinuationContext to RetainedTaskList for more fine-grained control over where a continuation takes place

+#### Un-likely Todos:

-* Add ref and out parameter permutations to the ActSharp.Async delegate extensions.
+* Add ref and out parameter permutations to the ActSharp.Async delegate extensions
-* Add ref and out parameter permutations to the ActorEnqueueDelegate method overloads in the Actor class.
+* Add ref and out parameter permutations to the ActorEnqueueDelegate method overloads in the Actor class